jayvdb/pipgh/README.md

 # pipgh

-*pipgh* allows searching for Python packages on Github and installing them directly.
-It further allows to specify a reference to a branch, a release or a commit's hash value.
+> Why can't we use Github as a means to share our Python code directly?

-*pipgh* works with common HTTP GET requests.
-This simplicity makes it a great solution to deploy software with dependencies available on Github, without the need to install a Version Control System client on the users' system.
+*pipgh* searches and installs Python packages from Github.
+You can further cite a specific branch, release or commit's hash value.
+This makes the deployment of your Python package as simple as a commit to your repository.
+(Yup, that means no more wasting of your time!)

 Pure Python code (2 and 3 compatible).
-No dependencies.

 ###### Search